 The replica GT40 cars that RCR make are very different than the GT-R. The original GT40s are relatively quite small compared to the GT-R. That’s one of the reasons that the GT-R can fit almost anyone- there is lots of interior room, much more than the SL-C, or any of the GT40 variants.

 The bigger size also means that there is more room in the engine bay, especially for tall engines with wide dimension, like the modern Ford OHC engines, including the supercharged versions.

 Is it easy to build?

 Because it’s a mostly race or track car, it’s easier to build than the SL-C, for example.
-There is no interior finishing needed, no air conditioning, no concern for storage, etc., so there is just less to manage in the build.
+There is no interior finishing needed, no air conditioning (except with the street option), no concern for storage, etc., so there is just less to manage in the build.

 Like all the other Superlite cars, it’s designed to be built in a home shop or garage, with normal hand tools.
 You don’t need to do any welding or machining.

 Because it is capable of very high speeds, it’s prudent to have your work checked out by a pro race shop before you hit the track.
 A good shop will be able to go over the car, and do an initial suspension setup if you aren’t totally comfortable doing it yourself.

 One is in development.
 But the car is simple to build, and if you are familiar with basic wiring and plumbing tasks, you’ll find it easy to assemble.

 I’m a tall guy- am I really going to fit in the car?